How To Find The Best Smart Thermostat For Your Home In 2018

 Most residential HVAC systems will require a low-voltage thermostat.
 Some examples include: forced air furnace and AC, heat pumps, and boilers.

-Systems that typically require a high-voltage thermostat are electric resistance heaters such as baseboard heaters or wall convectors.
+Systems that typically require a high-voltage thermostat are electric resistance heaters such as baseboard heaters or radiant floor heaters.
 I consider high-voltage thermostats to be a different product class so they are not considered in this review.
 However, if high-voltage (also called line-voltage) smart thermostats are what you’re looking for, have a look at this article to help you get started.

 7 Important Factors To Consider Before You Buy A Smart Thermostat